sqass/api-testing/README.md

 # Running the application

 1. Clone the repo [api-testing](https://github.com/sqass/api-testing.git)
-2. Go to root directory of the project from your terminal
+2. Go to the root directory of the project from your terminal
 3. Run `docker-compose up` .
 You should see something like this
     <img width="1141" alt="image" src="https://github.com/sqass/api-testing/assets/142704021/c9ec7f13-2616-4bc3-83c4-93e20d6451d4">
 4. Open mysql workbench